kule155155/ResNet-AHA-Coal-Structure/README.md

 ## Input and Output

 ### Input
 Preprocessed single-channel grayscale ERMI logging images.
-Images are organized into in category-specific folders for training, validation and testing.
+Images are organized into category-specific folders for training, validation and testing.

 ### Output
 1. Optimized model checkpoint `ResNet_AHA_best.pth` saved in the `models/` folder.